 It has a reputation for being a quiet, reserved, family oriented city, where people are laid back, more into sport than nightlife.

-Mercer ranks Ottawa as the second best city in the Americas, behind Vancouver, and fourteenth best in the world.
+Mercer ranks Ottawa as the third best city in the Americas, behind Vancouver and Toronto, and nineteenth best in the world.

 The Economist Intelligence Unit, who also do this type of survey, did not include Ottawa in their city rankings.